ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

-The handler verifies that the group identifier of the /ace-group/GID path is a subset of the 'scope' stored in the access token associated to this client.
+The handler verifies that the group identifier of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 If verification succeeds, the handler returns a 2.05 (Content) message containing an integer that represents the version number of the symmetric group keying material.
 This number is incremented on the KDC every time the KDC updates the symmetric group keying material.
 The payload of the response is formatted as a CBOR integer.

-### ace-group/GID/NODE
+### ace-group/GROUPNAME/NODENAME

 This resource implements GET, PUT and DELETE handlers.

 #### PUT Handler {#node-put}

-The PUT handler is used to get the KDC to produce and return individual keying material to protect outgoing messages for the node (identified by "NODE") for the group identified by "GID".
+The PUT handler is used to get the KDC to produce and return individual keying material to protect outgoing messages for the node (identified by "NODENAME") for the group identified by "GROUPNAME".

 The handler expects a request with empty payload.

-The handler verifies that the group identifier of the /ace-group/GID path is a subset of the 'scope' stored in the access token associated to this client, identified by "NODE".
+The handler verifies that the group identifier of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client, identified by "NODENAME".
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 If verification succeeds, the handler returns a 2.05 (Content) message containing newly-generated individual keying material for the Client, or information enabling the Client to derive it.
 The payload of the response is formatted as a CBOR map.
 The specific format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label, MUST be specified in the application profile (REQ15) and registered in {{iana-reg}}.